 I’ve never really had many hobbies.
 As a young boy in the early 80s, I tended to adopt pastimes that had the potential to permanently enshrine my virginity.
 For instance, I collected matchbox covers for a short while, which I arranged in a scrapbook according to their country of origin.
-I also collected beer mats, which my grandad used to pick up for me.
-One week, a pristine Babycham mat, the next, a slightly damp and dog-eared one featuring Hofmeister’s George the Bear, scooped off a pub table through a puddle of spilled bitter and Cinzano.
+I also collected beer mats, which my grandad used to pick up for me from the local Legion.
+It was oddly exciting to be presented with a pristine Babycham mat, or a slightly damp and dog-eared one featuring Hofmeister’s George the Bear, scooped off a pub table through a puddle of spilled bitter and Cinzano.
 By the time my interest in beer mats waned, I probably had enough for an exhibition at the V&A.

 Not long afterwards, I had a bit of a thing for Airfix kits.
 I constructed a kick-ass Avro Vulcan B. Mk2 and a Hawker Hurricane Mk.1, which I dangled proudly from my bedroom ceiling.
 But then that hobby fizzled out, too.